 As a general rule, plug-in routines must never be executed at link time.
-Any useful code, be it for registration, configuration or C-code analysis, should be registered as function hooks to be executed at a proper time during the Frama-C boot process (see Section 5.11.5).
+Any useful code, be it for registration, configuration or C-code analysis, should be registered as function hooks to be executed at a proper time during the Frama-C boot process.
+In general, registering and executing a hook is tightly coupled with handling the command line parameters.